IdiotUser/dnd-digital-garden/src/site/notes/Valor-of-Rain/Jean's Escape.md

 Last night – or perhaps earlier this night – the safe-house had muffled the chaos of the street.
 The quiet had been comforting inside.
 Now it was eerily quiet, you could have been forgiven for thinking the city had been deserted.
 Only distant fires, and the occasional boom of a canon suggested to where the tide of revolutionaries had turned their efforts.

 They stalked through the mostly empty streets, empty of people, not of the discards of ransacked shops and homes.
 Occasionally, as they would pass similarly displaced figures, both parties ducking similarly into alcoves, or backtracking through narrower streets.
 The pace was slow, and once they had to navigate through a surprisingly well established pile of refuse, in which a [[Valor-of-Rain/Chronicler\|ratty figure]] was settled.
 Eventually they stopped in an alley that opened onto a larger street.
-Opposite the alley was a tavern, notable for being the only place that had looked ransacked before the looting had started.
+Opposite the alley was a [[Valor-of-Rain/The Crook\|tavern]], notable for being the only place that had looked ransacked before the looting started.
 There in the alley they waited.

 The building slouched smugly on its neighbours, a quirk of shoddy architecture that had meant a discounted rent, and lower property values on the whole street.
 Several times it had been slated for a facelift – once even for demolition – by prospecting young city planners.
 Whenever such ideas became plans, the planner was shut down by a visit from a stranger, and a heavy purse.
 Usually this was motivation enough for the overworked and under-appreciated staff at the city planning office.
 For one man, it was not.
 When he returned to work a few days later, looking the worse for wear, his coworkers declined to comment.

-Marcel was beginning to nodded off when Aude pointed up to a lit candle in the window of an upper story that had not been lit before.
+Marcel was beginning to nodded off when Aude pointed up to a lit candle in the window of an upper story that had not been seen before.
 Jean shook Marcel awake and they proceeded to the front door of their slice of the revolution.
 Jean tried the lock, thought for a moment, then knocked thrice and twice more.

 "We changed the code," said Aude.